The citext module provides a

 you need to compare case-insensitively; this works all

 right if case-insensitive comparison is needed only

 infrequently.
-If you need case-insensitive behavior most of
+If you need case-insensitive most of the time

-will need two indexes if you want both types of searches to
+need two indexes if you want both types of searches to be

-The schema containing the citext operators must be in the current search_path (typically public); if it is not, the normal case-sensitive text operators will be invoked instead.
+The schema containing the citext operators must be in the current search_path (typically public); if it is not, a normal case-sensitive text comparison is performed.